KelsonBall/Kelson.Blog/docs/kelson_common_packages_async.md

 An "actor" is a paraell programming pattern where a single thread is given ownership of a mutable resource or asset.
 Since all operations on that mutable resource must occur within that single thread concurrent access is no longer possible.
 With my minimalist implementation it's possible to pass references to the mutable resource out of the actors context... so don't do that 😅

-Here is the entire code base for the Actor<T> type
+Here is the entire code base for my Actor<T> type

 ```cs
 public class Actor<T> where T : class